 - Avocado.
 Of course.

-Mexican cuisine is not science, is pure heart and instincts, is aroma, spiciness, color and freshness.
-Follow your heart, take a chance and put that crazy idea of an ingredient in a guacamole.
+Mexican cuisine is not science, is pure heart and instincts, is aroma, spiciness, color, and freshness.
+Follow your heart, take a chance and put that crazy idea of an ingredient in guacamole.
 You found new peppers?
 Put ’em in there!
 You like black pepper on everything?
 Go ahead!

 In the meantime, you already have these three delicious and simple recipes that would make your Cinco de Mayo celebration a hit!
 Dip in!